 Do you like to play on the computer?
 Exploring the Internet can be an exciting way to spend a few extra minutes every now and then.
-From interesting educational websites to social media sites where you can communicate with friends, the Internet is a vast virtual world that is constantly changing.
+From interesting educational websites to media sites where you can communicate with friends, the Internet is a vast virtual world that is constantly changing.

 One of the interesting things about the Internet is that people from all around the world, from all walks of life, can interact in ways that would never be possible in real life.
 Be sure to let your parents and teachers guide you on your online journeys, though, as it’s important to learn how to navigate the Internet safely.

 Just like in real life, there are certain rules you should follow in terms of your behavior online.
 Just because you’re at a computer and no one can really know who you are or what you’re like, common courtesy dictates that you should behave in certain ways.
 We call these rules that govern online behavior “netiquette,” which stands for “Internet etiquette.”